kycpass/web-sdk-v2/README.md

 **Note:** The `residenceState` and `residenceCountry` code have to be **alpha2** format. `residenceState` is applicable only when `residenceCountry` is `US`.

 2. Pass any custom reference in `customerReference` to associate it with screenings and corresponding webhook payload.

+> Customisation available via `config` is form v2 and onwards.

 Example:
 ```